Prompts

 Logs are the records of the interactions between your prompts and your model.
 They contain the input prompt, the model’s response, and any other metadata that you choose to include.
 Logs are essential for evaluations, monitoring your model’s performance, and debugging any issues that may arise.

 In Latitude, logs are automatically captured and stored whenever you run a prompt (either manually or through an endpoint).
-You can learn more about logs in the Logs overview.
+You can learn more about logs in the Logs guide.

 Evaluations

-• LLM evaluations: You can use large language models to evaluate the output of other models.
-This is useful when you have a large number of logs and need to evaluate them quickly.
+• LLM-as-judge: Large language models are used to evaluate the output of other models.
+This is useful when the evaluated criteria is subjective and complex.

-• Human evaluations (HITL) [Coming soon]: You—or your team—can manually review the logs and score them based on your criteria.
+• Human-in-the-loop: You (or your team) manually review the logs and evaluate them based on your criteria.
+This is ideal when you need human verification.

-Evaluations also generate logs that you can eventually use to fine-tune future models or improve your prompts.
-To learn more about evaluations, check out the Evaluations overview.
+Evaluations also generate logs that you will eventually use to fine-tune models or improve your prompts.
+To learn more about evaluations, check out the Evaluations guide.

 Datasets